wo-language/wo/justifications.md

 This is backwards logic to me from the compiler's perspective.
 It shouldn't allow you to do something that you shouldn't do.

+### Unpredictible usage

+I want to eliminate "memorized info".
+We should learn what `.` and `if` mean, but some things are completely arbitrary given the context.
+It's not obvious that `map`s and slices are pointers, it's not obvious what zero values are, and there is unexpected slice appending behavior.
+These situations should be intuitive based on their appearance, otherwise `slice` should return extra information about what has happened for example.

 ### Go's design reasons

 When people try to answer this online, like on Stack Overflow, there are a mix of reasons provided for the language decisions with Go, with a mixed supposed underlying principle behind these.
 On Go's FAQ however, it's quite more straight forward, though, and it's useful here.